 - The words (Text Version)

 The introductory text should explain that the page is a text version.
-You should include a link from the introductory text to the page where the original file lives.
+Link from the introductory text to the page where the original file lives.
 This will allow visitors who find the page through a search engine to find the original multimedia file.

 Linking to a Text Version

 Add a link beneath the multimedia file to the text version.